Harshal0902/YeeHaw-Hacks-2/README.md

 - Challenge different opponents and survive the quest.
 - Users can come and create rooms and invite their friends.
-- Climb up the leaderboard and concur the wild west.
+- Climb up the leaderboard and conquer the wild west.

 ## ⚙️ How we built it